. Low Carb Chips: Top Picks From a Diabetes Dietitian

 Low Carb Chips: Top Picks From a Diabetes Dietitian

-Who doesn’t love a delicious bag of crunchy, salty chips?
-It’s something we all crave, yet chips tend to be high in fat, salt, and carbs making them a food that many people feel like they need to avoid as part of a “healthy” diet.
+Who doesn’t love to indulge in a delicious bag of crunchy, salty chips occasionally?
+We all crave them, yet chips tend to be high in fat, salt, and carbohydrates, making them a food that many people with diabetes feel like they need to avoid as part of a “healthy” diet.

-Luckily, many brands now make options for low carb chips that are much more blood sugar-friendly and still taste delicious!
-Many of these options have more fiber, more protein, and other healthy nutrients while still being lower in carbs.
+Luckily, there are several types of low carb chips on the market that actually taste delicious and make a great swap for traditional chips!
+Many of these options have more fiber, protein, and other healthy nutrients while still being lower in carbs.

 Understanding Carbs and Net Carbs

-Carbohydrates are not off limits for people with diabetes by any means, but carbs do turn into sugar in the body.
-When we eat too many carbs at one time, it can make it hard to control blood sugar levels which can make low carb alternatives to certain foods appealing.
+Carbohydrates are not off limits for people with diabetes, but they do turn into sugar in the body.
+When we eat too many carbs at one time, it can be hard to control blood sugar levels, which can make low-carb alternatives to certain foods appealing.

 Net carbs are the number of carbohydrates in a food that are actually absorbed by the body.
 They are calculated by subtracting the fiber and sugar alcohol from the total carbohydrates.

-Calculating net carbs is popular with some low carb and keto diets.
-When it comes to managing blood sugar levels, we do not recommend utilizing net carbs because some of the fiber and sugar alcohol may still have a small impact on the blood sugar.
-Check out our post about Carb Counting to learn more on this topic.
+Calculating net carbs is popular with some low-carb and keto diets.
+However, when it comes to managing blood sugar levels, we do not recommend utilizing net carbs because some of the fiber and sugar alcohol may still have a small impact on blood sugar.
+Check out this article about Carb Counting to learn more on this topic.

-A typical potato chip has around 15 grams of carbs in a serving, for example, Lay’s Potato Chips contain 15 grams of total carbs for one serving which is 15 chips.
+A typical serving of potato chips has around 15 grams of carbs.
+For example, Lay’s Potato Chips contain 15 grams of total carbs for one serving, which is 15 chips.
 This by no means makes potato chips a poor choice, but the problem often is that it is hard to stop at just 15 chips.
 Potato chips also tend to have a high amount of fat and sodium and very little protein or fiber.
+A snack like this will generally cause a blood sugar spike and will leave you feeling hungry again shortly after eating it.

-So what are some alternatives to typical potato chips that are still just as delicious and satisfying – maybe even more so?
-Let’s look at some of our favorite options!
+So what are some alternatives to typical potato chips that are still just as delicious and satisfying, or dare we say more delicious and satisfying?
+Let’s look at some of the best options!

 Low Carb Snack Crackers